 He also had mastered writing down basic phrases that he heard often—Oh, You, No, Yes.
 Many of the words and pictures relate to joy, happiness, Christmas, and birthday parties.

-Even with the challenges that come with having autism, he remains relentlessly upbeat, and the children in his drawings are too.
+Jackson during this time was relentlessly upbeat, and the children in his drawings are too.